cluesurf/term/book/packages.md

 runs against the vercel code.

 ```
-StarTreeShow (project name)
+TermTreeShow (project name)

-MakeStarTree (project name)
+MakeTermTree (project name)

 make.tree.surf/@cluesurf/buck-1234
   Shows the rendering
 make.tree.surf/@cluesurf/buck-1234/hint/:file+
 make.tree.surf/@cluesurf/buck-1234/code/:file+
-make.star.tree
+make.term.tree
   Try and share code
-star.surf/dock/vercel/back
+term.surf/dock/vercel/back
 ```

 Those are `sort make` decks under the hood, or `make true`.

 For now, it links to GitHub projects and deploys directly through vercel.
-You don't host the code on star.tree.
+You don't host the code on term.tree.

 show true (to your deck, so it gets published to the world)

-The decks that you publish to star.tree are basically tools for the most part, though they can be apps / sites.
+The decks that you publish to term.tree are basically tools for the most part, though they can be apps / sites.

 ```